Only by Accepting God’s Guidance Can We Choose Right Direction

-The Lordsaid: “I am the way, the truth, and the life” (John 14:6).
+The Lord: “I am the way, the truth, and the life” (John 14:6).
 From this, we can see that only the truth from God can lead us in the most accurate direction.
 When we rely on God, we will have ways to go on in everything, while if we disobey God’s teaching and deviate from His requirements, we would get further and further from God and finally walk toward darkness.

 In the beginning, God commanded Adam and Eve, our ancestors, saying: “Of every tree of the garden you may freely eat: But of the tree of the knowledge of good and evil, you shall not eat of it: for in the day that you eat thereof you shall surely die” (Genesis 2:16-17).
 Later on, they were tempted by Satan and ate the fruit of the tree of the knowledge of good and evil, disobeying God’s teaching.
 As a result, they lost God’s protection and lived in sin.

 Saul, the first king of Israel, is another example.
 When Jehovah God commanded him to utterly destroy the Amalekites and their livestock, he disobeyed His commandment: He spared Agag’s life and kept the best of the sheep and oxen under the pretext of sacrificing them to Jehovah God (See 1 Samuel 15:18-23).
 Saul acted according to his own ideas instead of God’s commandment, and finally stepped on the wrong path.
-What he did offended God’s disposition and caused him to be rejected by the.
-As the says, “Has the LORD as great delight in burnt offerings and sacrifices, as in obeying the voice of the LORD?
+What he did offended God’s disposition and caused him to be rejected by the Holy Spirit.
+As the Bible says, “Has the LORD as great delight in burnt offerings and sacrifices, as in obeying the voice of the LORD?
 Behold, to obey is better than sacrifice, and to listen than the fat of rams” (1 Samuel 15:22).